brycejech/Content-Security-Policy/docs/index.md

 </system.webServer>
 ```

+Popular web frameworks also usually provide interfaces through which you can set custom headers.
+However, if you plan to have a single policy for your entire site, the recommended approach would be to add the `Content-Security-Policy` header directly via the web server.

 If you do not have access to set HTTP response headers on your server, a CSP can also be specified with an HTML `<meta>` tag:

 ```html
 <meta http-equiv="Content-Security-Policy" content="<your policy>" />
 ```

 ## CSP Examples